 Although there is no standard for dress aboard, mature judgement and decorum are expected.

-MESS HALL - The mess deck has seating for 32.
-Since this is less seats than there are members of the crew and scientific party, personnel should not loiter during or immediately after meals.
+MESS HALL - The mess deck has seating for 30.
+This is only half of the full ship's complement, so personnel should not loiter during or immediately after meals.
 Watchstanders are customarily served first.
 Meal hours must be respected.
 Shirts and foot coverings are required at all times in the mess hall.

 Meal hours at sea are: